-“And I could hardly believe it when you dared set foot in my shop.
-Since when have I ever handed you information that landed you a gig?”
+“And I could hardly believe it when you dared to set foot in my shop.
+Since when have I ever handed you information that landed you a bounty?”

 This verbal animosity is circular in nature and gets me nowhere.
 I have to give him something else.
 It could cost me a little, as I was hoping not to tell him the confidential details of a job.
 That said, fuck the Constabulary, and at this point, the Guild too.
 I’ll know who crossed me if they find out.

 “We ran down a government charter flight loaded with K2,” I interrupt.

 He’s genuinely surprised by this.

 “You ran down a plane with government officials onboard?” he emphasizes for clarity.

 “Poor thing didn’t have a transponder,” I add, to assure him that I’ve not taken up piracy.
 “Seems it was ripped out in a sophomoric attempt to redirect the flight.”

 “That’s…” he pauses, looking for the right word, “...ludicrous.”

 “Yeah, a real comedy of fucking errors,” I say, remembering the dead body of an innocent man we found inside.

 Sorbi curls his lip and leans in toward me.
 He doesn’t need to, but it’s a social cue as much as anything, so I oblige and meet his face closer in.